xylu-1115/cs144-2023/labs.md

 because you just retransmitted something.
 Your TCPConnection will use this information to decide if the connection is hopeless (too many consecutive retransmissions in a row) and needs to be aborted.
-        2. Double the value of RTO.
+        2.  **Double the value of RTO**.
 This is called "exponential backoff" -- it slows down retransmissions on lousy networks to avoid further gumming up the works.
     3. Reset the retransmission timer and start it such that it expires after RTO milliseconds (taking into account that you may have just doubled the value of RTO!).
 7. When the receiver gives the sender an ackno that acknowledges the successful receipt of new data (the ackno reflects an absolute sequence number bigger than any previous ackno):
-    1. Set the RTO back to its "initial value."
+    1. **Set the RTO back to its "initial value".**
     2. If the sender has any outstanding data, restart the retransmission timer so that it will expire after RTO milliseconds (for the current value of RTO).
-    3. Reset the count of "consecutive retransmissions" back to zero.
+    3. **Reset the count of "consecutive retransmissions" back to zero.**

 You might choose to implement the functionality of the retransmission timer in a separate class, but it's up to you.
 If you do, please add it to the existing files (tcp_sender.hh and tcp_sender.cc).

 ## 2 Implementing the TCP sender
 Okay!
-We’ve discussed the basic idea of what the TCP sender does (given an outgoing ByteStream, split it up into segments, send them to the receiver, and if they don’t get acknowledged soon enough, keep resending them).
-And we’ve discussed when to conclude that an outstanding segment was lost and needs to be resend.
+We've discussed the basic idea of what the TCP sender does (given an outgoing ByteStream, split it up into segments, send them to the receiver, and if they don't get acknowledged soon enough, keep resending them).
+And we've discussed when to conclude that an outstanding segment was lost and needs to be resend.

-Now it’s time for the concrete interface that your TCPSender will provide.
+Now it's time for the concrete interface that your TCPSender will provide.
 There are five important events that it needs to handle:

 1. `void push( Reader& outbound_stream );`